HEAL-SWIN: A Vision Transformer On The Sphere: Acknowledgments and Disclosure of Funding

-\begin{ack} We are very grateful to Jimmy Aronsson for valuable discussions and for collaborations in the initial stages of this project.
+We are very grateful to Jimmy Aronsson and Joakim Johnander for discussions, feedback on the manuscript and for collaborations in the initial stages of this project.

 The work of O.C., J.G. and D.P. is supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-D.P. is also supported by the Swedish Research Council, and J.G. was supported by the Berlin Institute for the Foundations of Learning and Data (BIFOLD) and by the German Ministry for Education and Research (BMBF) under Grants 01IS14013A-E, 01GQ1115, 1GQ0850, 01IS18025A and 01IS18037A for part of this project.

-Heiner Spieß' work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2002/1 “Science of Intelligence” – project number 390523135.

-The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and the Swedish National Infrastructure for Computing (SNIC) at C3SE partially funded by the Swedish Research Council through grant agreements no. 2022-06725 and no. 2018-05973.
+J.G. was supported by the Berlin Institute for the Foundations of Learning and Data (BIFOLD).
+H.S. work has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC 2002/1 “Science of Intelligence” – project number 390523135.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and the Swedish National Infrastructure for Computing (SNIC) at C3SE partially funded by the Swedish Research Council through grant agreements 2022-06725 and 2018-05973.